bstadick/MauiNUnitRunner/README.md

 ## Usage

-1. Include a reference to the `MauiNUnitRunner.Controls` Nuget package in a .NET MAUI app project for your target platform(s).
+1. Include a reference to the `BStaSoft.MauiNUnitRunner.Controls` Nuget package in a .NET MAUI app project for your target platform(s).
 2. Include references to the project(s) with your NUnit tests or the test code itself in the .NET MAUI app project.
 3. On the .NET MAUI app project's `MauiAppBuilder` method, call the `.UseMauiNUnitRunner()` method to initialize the MauiNUnitRunner controls.